zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier auth`

-  This is an interactive prompt which will set up your account deploy keys and credentials.
+  This is an interactive prompt which will set up your deploy key.

 > This will change the  `~/.zapierrc` (home directory identifies the deploy key & user).